Dangerous Skincare Ingredients - Read Labels & Know What to Avoid

 - You need to speak up in order to get informed.
 If you see ingredient names you don’t recognize, ask the pharmacist or sales person to tell you what they are and how they contribute to the formula.
 (You can also contact the manufacturing company for this information.)

 - Always trust your gut.
 If you can’t learn about an ingredient online… Or if what you read makes you nervous… And if nobody can clarify in a way that makes you feel safe… Don’t buy the product.

-- You can trust La Vie en C Skincare.
-Blended with ultra-active, age-defying vitamin C, the line’s Facial Cleanser and Antioxidant Moisturizer Serum are 100% pure and 100% free of all harmful chemicals.
-Just two of the many things to love about them!
+- Delibrately Look for Products with Natural Ingredients.
+Ask around.
+Look online.
+There are plenty of boutique stores and websites that specialize in natural skincare lines, like La Vie en C Skincare.
+Blended with ultra-active, age-defying vitamin C, the line’s Facial Cleanser and Moisturizer Serum are 100% pure and 100% free of all harmful chemicals.

 Healthy Life, Healthy Products